reshufflehq/hello-reshuffle-complete/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+You will see any backend errors on the command line

 ### `npm test`